Richard\’s son Read more [...]

 Behind Alderman House, and over a road, a second building houses the workshop and garages.
 This is where coffins are delivered and stored, and fitted and lined to order.
 They are then placed in a car and driven 20 yards or so to deliver them to the main building.
 Iain will not allow the coffins to be transported any other way.

 The new facilities offer complete flexibility, for example, families can hold a funeral ceremony on a day and at a time to suit them rather than needing to fit in with a booking at the crematorium, with the coffin going on for a private committal at a later point.
 The new space also provides families with additional time without the pressure of being at a busy crematorium.
-Downstairs, a smaller new chapel with views over the Garden of Remembrance will provide a more intimate space for gatherings where 20 or so guests are expected.
+Cost-wise, it works out about the same to hire the Chesil Suite for the ceremony and have a private cremation afterwards as it would do to hold the ceremony at the crematorium.

 Jenny, a former Verger from the Cathedral, provides a familiar friendly face at Chesil House to greet returning visitors who come to spend time in the peaceful surroundings, and every year an annual Service of Remembrance is held in the garden where anyone is welcome to attend.